szymon-polaczy/Observe-Yor-Estimates/README.md

 - Sync time entries from TimeCamp every 10 minutes (configurable)
 - Send daily Slack updates at 6 AM (configurable)
 - Send weekly Slack summaries on Mondays at 8 AM (configurable)
+- Send monthly Slack summaries on the 1st at 9 AM (configurable)

 ### Manual Commands
 For testing and manual operations: